ibanknatoPrad/emuDownloadCenter-wiki/Collecting-walktrough.md

     EMU_OS                      = Operating system.
     EMU_OSVersion               = Version of the operating system, comma seperated. (example: XP,Vista,7,8,10) EMU_OSArchitecture          = Operating system architecture, comma seperated. (example: x86 for win32 and x64 for win64)
-    CFG_ECCParameter            = ECC parameter line.
-    CFG_escape                  = Does the emulator needs the path in escapes? "" (default 1)
-    CFG_win8char                = Does the emulator need old 8.3 dosnames to work?
-(1 for yes, otherwise leave blank) CFG_useCueFile              = Does the emulator needs a CUE file (possible in combination with script) to run?
-(1 for yes, otherwise leave blank)
-    CFG_filenameOnly            = Does the emulator only needs the filename to run?
-(1 for yes, otherwise leave blank) CFG_noExtension             = Does the emulator only needs the filename to run without extension?
-(1 for yes, otherwise leave blank)
-    CFG_executeInEmuFolder      = Does the emulator needs to be executed from withing the emulator folder?
-(1 for yes, otherwise leave blank)
-    CFG_enableEccScript         = Does the emulator need a ECC script to start and run a ROM?
-(1 for yes, otherwise leave blank)
-    CFG_enableZipUnpackActive   = Does the ROM archive need to be extracted first?
-(1 for yes, otherwise leave blank) CFG_enableZipUnpackSkip     = Skip already unpacked files (faster).
-(1 for yes, otherwise leave blank) INFO_PackedSize             = Autofilled by EDC manager in this GitHub repo.
+    INFO_PackedSize             = Autofilled by EDC manager in this GitHub repo.
 (Packed size of the archive contents) INFO_UnpackedSize           = Autofilled by EDC manager in this GitHub repo.
 (Unpacked size of the archive contents) INFO_CRC32Executable        = Autofilled by EDC manager in this GitHub repo.
 (CRC32 of the executable to start the emulator)